-,

-Benchmarks for Communication, Media,
+nchmarks for Communication, Media,

-Film and Cultural Studies 2008
+FII m and Cultural Studies 2008

-work in flexible, creative and
+• work in flexible, creative and

 independent ways, showing self-

 discipline, self-direction and reflexivity

-·

-gather, organise and deploy ideas and
+• gather, organise and deploy ideas and

 information in order to formulate

 arguments cogently, and express them

 effectively in written, oral or other forms

-retrieve and generate information, and
+• retrieve and generate information, and

 evaluate sources, in carrying out

 independent research

-organise and manage supervised, self-
+• organise and manage supervised, self-

 directed projects

-communicate effectively in interpersonal
+• communicate effectively in interpersonal

 settings, in writing and in a variety of

 media

-work productively in a group or team,
+• work productively in a group or team,

 showing abilities at different times to

 listen, contribute and lead effectively

-deliver work to a given length, format,
+• deliver work to a given length, format,

 brief and deadline, properly referencing

-sources and ideas and making use, as
+sources and ideas and making use, as appropriate, of a problem-solving

-appropriate, of a problem-solving
+appropriate, or a problem-solving

-approach

-apply entrepreneurial skills in dealing
+apploach apply entrepreneurial skills in dealing

-with audiences, clients, consumers,
+• with audiences, clients, consumers,

 markets, sources and/or users

-put to use a range of information
+• put to use a range of information

-communication technology (ICT) skills
+- communication technology (ICT) skills

 from basic competences such as data

 analysis and word-processing to more

 complex skills using web-based

 technology or multimedia, and develop,

 as appropriate, specific proficiencies in

 utilising a range of media technologies.

+B and the of EQ

 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: A clear ability to contribute positively to group dynamics and projects as well as manage their own roles and responsibilities effectively.
 An appreciation of the need to meet deadlines and be able to identify and respond to the basic needs of a given audience.
 Students will be able to demonstrate some working knowledge of a range of relevant equipment and software applications and competency in at least one technology or application which reflects their specialism.
 An ability to transfer learning from one production context or genre to another.
 Primary: Lectures, Seminars, & Workshops (on location, in studios and in computer suites) plus independent guided study, research and production phases Secondary/Supplementary: Visits to festivals & trade shows and guest lectures Access to online tutorials, VLE and other e-resources PA1, PA2, PA3, PA4, PA5.
-All ILOs1-8 are relevant to employment skills, especially those pertaining to research and production work, group work and WBL Formally assessed in reflective and critical analysis, journals and peer assessments - in video / multimedia practical assignments, communication skills are formally assessed against both creative and technical criteria and in the assessment of group planning and management of project WEYM1029 WEYM1030 WEYM1031 WEYM1032 WEYM1033 WEYM1034 WEYM1041 And WEYM2031 students may undertake work-based learning at this level which counts to Level 5 Practical Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 elated Skills trilough Feaching & L earming and F issessment at this level of the programme.
-Demonstrate practical experience, skills and the opportunity for creative expression and/or thinking in a range of activities, from empirical research to production work, and receives and gives feedback on their performance By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Lectures, Seminars, & Workshops (on location, in PA1, PA2, PA3, ILO 3, ILO 4, ILO 5, Formally assessed in reflective and critical analysis, WEYM1030 WEYM1031 WEYM1032
+All ILOs1-8 are relevant to employment skills, especially those pertaining to research and production work, group work and WBL Formally assessed in reflective and critical analysis, journals and peer assessments - in video / multimedia practical assignments, communication skills are formally assessed against both creative and technical criteria and in the assessment of group planning and management of project WEYM1029 WEYM1030 WEYM1031 WEYM1032 WEYM1033 WEYM1034 WEYM1041 And WEYM2031 students may undertake work-based learning at this level which counts to Level 5 An explanation for embedding Employment Re Practical Skills: For this sub-bachelor level programme the following has been informed by the Foundation Degree Qualification Benchmark (FDQB), as well as QAA Subject Benchmarks for Communication, Media, Film and Cultural Studies 2008 Demonstrate practical experience, skills and the opportunity for creative expression and/or thinking in a range of activities, from empirical research to production work, and receives and since feedback on their parferements elated Skills through Teaching & L earning and A level of the programme: gives feedback on their performance By the end of this level of this programme the students will be able to demonstrate for a threshold pass: Primary: Lectures, Seminars, & Workshops (on location, in PA1, PA2, PA3, ILO 3, ILO 4, ILO 5, Formally assessed in reflective and critical analysis, WEYM1030 WEYM1031 WEYM1032